evolutics/zero-downtime-deployments-with-podman/README.md

 Say we want to replace a service container `hi-v0` by `hi-v1`.
-To keep the service always available during such a deployment, a reverse proxy forwards access to the service container(s) via their identical network alias "greet".
+To keep the service always available during such a deployment, a reverse proxy forwards access to the service container(s) via their identical network alias "greet":

 ```
                                    ┃ localhost:8080